vscheuber/KerberosNode/README.md

 Windows Authentication in Internet Explorer or Microsoft Edge to benefit from single sign on when logged on to a Windows desktop.

+*Why would you used this node over the <a href="https://github.com/FrankGasparovic/Windows-Desktop-SSO-Node">Windows Desktop SSO Node</a>?
+The current version of the WDSSO node is not thread safe.
+If you run multiple instances of the node with different configurations across multiple trees, you will see unpredictable behavior and errors.
+This will worsen the heavier the load is.
+Additionally, The WDSSO node requires domains to have a trust relationship in order for multi-domain logins to work.
+The Kerberos node remedies both of those issues.*

 Download a release build fom the *release* tab or clone this repository to build your own release.
 Copy the .jar file from your download location or the *./target* directory (if you built it yourself) into the *../web-container/webapps/openam/WEB-INF/lib* directory where AM is deployed.
 Restart the web container to pick up the new node.
 The node will then appear in the authentication trees components palette.

 ## Related Nodes
 - <a href="https://github.com/FrankGasparovic/Windows-Desktop-SSO-Node">Windows Desktop SSO Node</a>